odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 Forget CRUD!
 Your API should reflect the business [use cases](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and not the technical "database operations" aka.
 [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete).
 Don't put business logic into actions.
-The action invokes the domain layer, resp. the application service.
-If you want to reuse the same logic in another action, then just invoke that application service you need in your action.
+The action invokes the domain layer, resp. the service.
+If you want to reuse the same logic in another action, then just invoke that service you need in your action.

 ### Services